Cross-country skiing at the 2026 Winter Olympics – Qualification: Allocation of quotas

 If the host nation (Italy) is not allocated 4 quota places per gender through the qualification pathways, additional quotas will be allocated until 4 athletes per gender is reached, granted all athletes meet the standard above.

 Qualification summary

-NOC's with a 'basic' quota have met minimum participation standards and are assured of Olympic participation.
+NOCs with a 'basic' quota have met minimum participation standards and are assured of Olympic participation.
 'Additional' quotas are also assured, unless the NOC does not have enough eligible athletes to fulfill their quota.
-Ten more quotas per gender can still be allocated to nations not already qualified, up until 14 December 2025.
+Ten more quotas per gender were available to nations not already qualified, during world cup races up until 14 December 2025.